NameQuick names files by what's inside them.

 Choose NameQuick when…

-- You want a Mac-native workflow: Finder tags, preview, undo and repeatable folder routing.
+- You want a review step, undo, Finder tags and repeatable folder routing tied to the new name.

 Choose Sparkle when…

-- You want lightweight cleanup without building a full rule system.
+- You want automatic background foldering without building a rename workflow.

 Try NameQuick on your messiest folder.
 50 renames, no credit card.